vapor/docs/4.0/docs/deploy/docker.md

 # Deploying with Docker
 Using Docker to deploy your Vapor app has several benefits:

-1. Your dockerized app can be spun up reliably using the same commands on any platform with a Docker Daemon written for it -- namely, Linux (CentOS, Debian, Fedora, Ubuntu), macOS, and Windows.
+1. Your dockerized app can be spun up reliably using the same commands on any platform with a Docker Daemon -- namely, Linux (CentOS, Debian, Fedora, Ubuntu), macOS, and Windows.
-2. You can use docker-compose or Kubernetes manifests to coordinate launching of your app with launching of other services needed for a full deployment (e.g. Redis, Postgres, nginx, etc.).
+2. You can use docker-compose or Kubernetes manifests to orchestrate multiple services needed for a full deployment (e.g. Redis, Postgres, nginx, etc.).
 3. It is easy to test your app's ability to scale horizontally, even locally on your development machine.

 This guide will stop short of explaining how to get your dockerized app onto a server.
-The simplest deploy would involve installing Docker on your server and running the same commands you would run on your development machine to spin things up remotely.
+The simplest deploy would involve installing Docker on your server and running the same commands you would run on your development machine to spin up your application.

 More complicated and robust deployments are usually different depending on your hosting solution; many popular solutions like AWS have builtin support for Kubernetes and custom database solutions which make it difficult to write best practices in a way that applies to all deployments.